Degree Offered: Master of Arts in Education (M.A.Ed.)

 - Program Admission Requirements

-- Applicant must obtain a minimum score of 800 (total Quantitative & Verbal) on the Graduate Record Examination (286 on the new Revised GRE) or a score above the 30th percentile on the Miller's Analogy Test.
+- Applicants must submit a satisfactory score on the Graduate Record Examination (above 30th percentile) or the Miller's Analogy Test.

 - 3.0 GPA